Skip to Main Content

 • Asking the bot to search for your sources

 • This isn't necessarily unethical, but it's not a recommended method.
-ChatGPT will often make up sources that look real but are actually non-existent.
-Other generative AI bots like Gemini or Copilot will point you to internet resources, but they will not be able to find articles that are scholarly or that are as good as what you could find through human evaluation or through the use of library resources.
+LLMs will often make up sources that look real but are actually non-existent.
+Increasingly, LLM chatbots--such as Copilot, Claude, or Perplexity--will point you to internet resources, but often they fail to return articles that are academic or scholarly.
+In many cases, their returned results are superficial or NOT as good as what you could find through human evaluation or through the use of library resources.
 Doing the research yourself will allow you to search creatively and will produce better results.
+Remember, LLMs do not explicitly contain facts.
+They are statistical models of how human languages work.
+Library research databases will lead you to facts.

 Gray areas in the ethical use of generative AI: